jdms/rrm/README.md

 [Glew]: http://glew.sourceforge.net/

 Instructions on how to obtain these libraries are platform dependent and will be provided below.
 [Git](https://git-scm.com/downloads) is also required.
+The necessary feature list is C++17.

 ### Building the Sketching GUI and Flow Diagnostics